Stéphan Grégoire

 Stéphan Grégoire (born May 14, 1969 in Neufchâteau, Vosges) is a French race car driver currently living in Zionsville, Indiana.

-Gregoire is a veteran of the 24 Hours of Le Mans, Rolex Sports Car Series, the Indianapolis 500, and the Indy Racing League.
+Grégoire is a veteran of the 24 Hours of Le Mans, Rolex Sports Car Series, the Indianapolis 500, and the Indy Racing League.
 He made 44 IRL starts between 1996 and 2001 with a best finish of second at Pikes Peak International Raceway in 1997.
-In that season he also recorded his best ever points finish of eleventh.
-In his six Indy 500 starts he has a best finish of eighth in 2000.
+In that season, he also recorded his best ever points finish of eleventh.
+In his six Indy 500 starts, he has a best finish of eighth in 2000.
 Gregoire was in an accident late in the 2000 season at the Texas Motor Speedway during a test run which caused him to have bruises to his left knee and ankle.
 He returned to the IRL and the "500" for the 2006 race in a car fielded by Team Leader Motorsports and finished 29th.

-Gregoire was set to return to the Indy 500 in 2007 for Chastain Motorsports, the team he drove for in 1997 and 1998.
+Grégoire was set to return to the Indy 500 in 2007 for Chastain Motorsports, the team he drove for in 1997 and 1998.
 A crash in practice on May 17, ended his chances.